Auberon Herbert: Anarchism

-Herbert and anarchism

 In an announcement of Herbert's death, Benjamin Tucker said, "Auberon Herbert is dead.
 He was a true anarchist in everything but name.
 How much better (and how much rarer) to be an anarchist in everything but name than to be an anarchist in name only!"
-Tucker praised Herbert's work as "a magnificent assault on the majority idea, a searching exposure of the inherent evil of State systems, and a glorious assertion of the inestimable benefits of voluntary action and free competition..." while admonishing him for his support of profit in trade (but believes, unlike Herbert himself, that Herbert's system would result in an economy without profit).
+Tucker praised Herbert's work as "a magnificent assault on the majority idea, a searching exposure of the inherent evil of State systems, and a glorious assertion of the inestimable benefits of voluntary action and free competition..." while admonishing him for his support of profit in trade (but believed, unlike Herbert himself, that Herbert's system would result in an economy without profit).
 According to Eric Mack, Herbert felt that people who "like Tucker, favored the free establishment of defensive associations and juridical institutions were simply making a verbal error in calling themselves 'anarchists'."

 Herbert explicitly rejected the label "anarchist" for his ideas.
-He argued that anarchy was a "contradiction," and that the Voluntaryists "reject the anarchist creed."
-They "believe in a national government, voluntary supported... and only entrusted with force for protection of person and property."
-He called his system of a national government funded by non-coerced contributions "the Voluntary State."
+He argued that anarchy was a "contradiction", and that the Voluntaryists "reject the anarchist creed".
+They "believe in a national government, voluntary supported... and only entrusted with force for protection of person and property".
+He called his system of a national government funded by non-coerced contributions "the Voluntary State".

-According to Chris Tame, "He refused to accept the label of 'anarchist', largely because of a semantic decision whereby he labelled the defensive use of force (which, naturally, he accepted) as 'government.
-Richard Sylvan, points out that "a variety of political arrangements and organization, including governments of certain sorts, are entirely compatible with anarchy."
+According to Chris Tame, "He refused to accept the label of 'anarchist', largely because of a semantic decision whereby he labelled the defensive use of force (which, naturally, he accepted) as 'government.'"
+Richard Sylvan points out that "a variety of political arrangements and organization, including governments of certain sorts, are entirely compatible with anarchy."
 Rather, anarchists oppose the state or "coercive government."
 Sean Sheehan points out, "A distinction that is relevant to the anarchist ideal is the difference between the government, referring to the state, and government, referring to the administration of a political system.
 Anarchists, like everyone, tend to use the word government as a synonym for state, but what is rejected by anarchism's a priori opposition to the state is not the concept of government as such but the idea of a sovereign order that claims and demand obedience, and if necessary the lives, of its subjects."

 Anarchist William R. McKercher notes that Herbert "was often mistakenly taken as an anarchist" but "a reading of Herbert's work will show that he was not an anarchist."
 The leading British anarchist journal of the time noted that the "Auberon Herbertites in England are sometimes called Anarchists by outsiders, but they are willing to compromise with the inequity of government to maintain private property."
 Since the development of anarcho-capitalism in the 1950s, at least one anarcho-capitalist, Hans-Hermann Hoppe, believes that Herbert "develops the Spencerian idea of equal freedom to its logically consistent anarcho-capitalist end" as noted in a bibliography.
 However, anarcho-capitalist Murray Rothbard disagreed and called Herbert a "near-anarchist."

-Criticism

 Victor Yarros, an individualist anarchist, noted what he believed to be a key flaw in Herbert's ideology, namely economic inequality.
 In an article called "Private Property and Freedom", Yarros argued: